NORTREL 7/7/7 Rx

 1 tab daily for 28 days; repeat.

 Thrombophlebitis or thromboembolic disorders.
+History of DVT.
 Cerebral vascular or coronary artery disease.
 Breast or other estrogen-dependent neoplasms.
 Undiagnosed abnormal genital bleeding.
 Cholestatic jaundice of pregnancy or jaundice with prior OC use.
 Hepatic adenoma or carcinoma.
 Pregnancy (Cat.X).
 Concomitant ombitasvir/paritaprevir/ritonavir, with or without dasabuvir.

-Increased risk of cardiovascular events esp. in cigarette smokers >35yrs of age; not recommended.
+Increased risk of cardiovascular events (eg, stroke, MI) esp. in cigarette smokers >35yrs of age.
 Discontinue if thrombotic event, unexplained visual changes, jaundice, migraine or other severe headaches occur, and at least 4 weeks before through 2 weeks after surgery associated with increased risk of thromboembolism.
 Uncontrolled hypertension.
 Gallbladder disease.
 Diabetes.
 Prediabetes.
 Uncontrolled dyslipidemias.
 Hypertriglyceridemia.
 Depression.
-Fluid rentention.
+Fluid retention.
 Monitor blood pressure.
 Do regular complete physical exams.
 May need barrier contraception with Sunday starts or postpartum use (see full labeling).
 Nursing mothers: not recommended.

 Progestin + estrogen.